Amherst-Statistics/JSM2016-thinkwithR/README.md

 # JSM2016-thinkwithR

-JSM 2016 talk: Thinking with Data using R and RStudio: powerful idioms for analysts
+## JSM 2016 talk: Thinking with Data using R and RStudio: powerful idioms for analysts

+Making the Most of R Tools (Section on Statistical Computing)

+4:05pm in CC-W183b

+## Abstract

+Statisticians and data scientists need to be able to "think with data" in order to answer statistical questions that arise from the flood of data that are now available.
+In this talk, I will introduce a set of key idioms due to Hadley Wickham that provide a framework to teach data management skills and facilitate loading, merging, and transforming large datasets.

+This talk will demonstrate these idioms implemented in new packages in R (namely readr, dplyr, haven, lubridate, mosaic, rvest, stringr, and tidyr) to ingest, manage, transform, analyze, and model data.
+You'll see that it is easy to learn to use these packages, and that it is very worthwhile to do so.
+The talk provides a headstart on learning, then points out the next steps.
+No prior experience with R is expected.

 ## Slides and R Markdown files